-Associations between statins and adverse events in primary prevention of cardiovascular disease: systematic review with pairwise, network, and dose-response meta-analyses.
+Associations between statins and adverse events in primary prevention of cardiovascular disease: Systematic review with pairwise, network, and dose-response meta-analyses

-Cai T., Abel L., Langford O., Monaghan G., Aronson JK., Stevens RJ., Lay-Flurrie S., Koshiaris C., McManus RJ., Hobbs FDR., Sheppard JP.
+Cai T., Abel L., Langford O., Monaghan G., Aronson JK., Stevens RJ., Lay-Flurrie S., Koshiaris C., McManus RJ., Richard Hobbs FD., Sheppard JP.